NoneShen/Poly-document/new_product/integrate_contracts/Customizing Business Logic Contract.md

 }
 ```

-- This function is meant to be invoked by the user.
+- This function is meant to be invoked by users.
 The user requests an asset token cross chain transaction through the dApp which works in source chain, business logic contract gets the transaction information which contains the asset contract address on source chain, the target chain id, the target address and amount of token to be transfered.
 By calling this method, business logic contract will lock the certain amount to asset contract;
 - Then the transaction data will be packed, which then in turn invokes the CCM contract.
 The management contract transfers the parameters of transaction data to the target chain and a cross chain transaction is created by management contract which is sent to the target chain based on block generation on source chain;
 - The serialized transaction data, along with the chain id and business logic contract address of target chain and the method needed to be called on target chain, will be sent through `crossChain()` in CCM contract.

 ### Step3.
-Verifying and Executing Cross Chain Transaction on the Target Chain
+Develop Method to Verify and Execute Cross Chain Transaction
+This method is meant to be invoked by relayer, in some cases user could invoke this method by themselves if they get the valid block information from Poly.
 #### Interface:

 ````solidity